Romney Brent: Career

+Pulitzer Prize Playhouse, Somerset Maugham TV Theatre, Robert Montgomery Presents, Suspense, Schlitz Playhouse of Stars, Kraft Theatre, Playhouse 90, Zorro and The Adventures of Jim Bowie.
+He portrayed the French detective Maigret in an episode of Studio One, and Dr. Armstrong in a 1959 NBC TV film of Agatha Christie's Ten Little Indians.

 Personal life and death

 During the last seven years of his life, he taught drama in Mexico City.
 Brent was married to the American actress and singer Gina Malo.
 He died at the age of 74 in Mexico City, Mexico.